ISO 527-3, ASTM D 882

 This test allows to determine properties as tensile strength, yield strength, yield strain, strain at break, and modulus of elasticity.
 Due to the flexible, delicate nature of these plastic specimens, both gripping and strain measurement can be a challenge.

 We suggest to use parallel grips for applying enough pressure to avoid specimen slippage as premature failure and Video Extensometer to measure accurately strain values.
-We evaluated each specimen for slipping by marking the position of the faces on the material with a black water-based marker.
+The measuring principle is based on intelligent image analyses of two contrast marks on the specimen.
+The marks will be identified and the displacement will be evaluated as elongation depending on the gage length.
 Marking with paint pens and marking templates are provided with the instrument.
 Non-contacting video extensometry is usually the best solution, as typical clip-on extensometers weigh down the specimen, while knife edges tear at the specimen - both affecting test results.

 Our testing software has advanced pre-built methods available with pre-configured plastic specific calculations helping to ensure compliance.
 Using features such as an appropriate preload is critical for achieving accurate, repeatable results.
 A preload eliminates the compressive forces on a specimen that often occur when initially placed into grips.